 Try: Training programs, courses, forums.

-Digital transformation has changed the way customers are interacting with the business through websites, social media and smartphone applications.
+Digital transformation has changed the way customers are interacting with businesses through websites, social media, and mobile applications.
 A unified system ensures that wherever your customer is accessing your brand, they are able to find what they need quickly and easily.

 Knowledge Management System FAQs